Canada Immigration News

 - Have a business plan

 Remember if you are nominated by the NLPNP under one of these categories you will receive 600 points towards your Comprehensive Ranking System (CRS) score.
 A high CRS score improves your chances of being selected from the Express Entry pool.
-Scoring 600 points means that you will most likely be issued an Invitation to Apply during the next Express Entry draw.
+Scoring 600 points mean that you will most likely be issued an Invitation to Apply during the next Express Entry draw.

 Newfoundland and Labrador is one of many Canadian provinces desperately seeking immigrants to fulfill their labour shortages.
 Explore nature and experience real community.
 Take advantage of the opportunity to live in this stunning province, choose Newfound and Labrador immigration.
 Fast-track your Canadian immigration, get evaluated today.